Goku-kun/Thesaurus/README.md

 # Thesaurus

-> This is a thesaurus based on NodeJS made using datamuse API.
+> This is a thesaurus made using NodeJS and datamuse API.

 ## Table of contents